Guy-deMessimy/farmingmachine-backend/readme.md

 - use @Public() to illustrate purpose

 - Interceptors : transform the result, transform exception, extend basic method behavior ...

+1/ transform result
 - create a new WrapResponseInterceptor will handle incoming request and "wrap" our data for us automatically
 - nest g interceptor common/interceptors/wrap-response
 - cf Observable (Rxjs) it easier to compose async promises or callback base code
 - implemant custom logic both before and after the exectution of the final route
 - test request / response lifecycle with insomnia

+2/ extend logic
+- add a timeout if an endpoint doesn't return anything after a certain period (finish request and send back an error message)
+- nest g interceptor common/interceptors/timeout
+- implemant custom logic both with setTimeout
+- Add manual timeout on controller to force timeout interceptor to work

 - Pipes :